cnio-bu/beyondcell/tutorial/visualization/README.md

 ## Ranking visualization
 We can compute a drug rank and summarize the results using the `bc4Squares` function.
-A 4 squares plot consists in a scatter plot of the residuals' means (x axis) vs the Switch Points (y axis).
-Four quadrants are highlighted: the top-left and bottom-right corners contain the drugs to which all selected cells are least/most sensistive, respectively.
-The centre quadrants show the drugs to which half of the selected cells are sensitive and the other half insensitive.
+A 4 squares plot consists in a scatter plot of the residuals' means (x axis) vs the Switch Points (y axis) of a specified cluster (either a TC or a group defined by experimental condition or phenotype).
+Four quadrants are
+highlighted: the top-left and bottom-right corners contain the drugs to which all selected cells are least/most sensistive, respectively.
+The centre quadrants show the drugs to which these cells are differentially insensitve or sensitive when compared to the other clusters.

 This function displays the top hits obtained for each of the specified condition levels.
 Note that residuals' means are different for each level while